Introduction

 Shower Routine

-Wash daily with antibacterial soap.
+Clean regularly with anti bacterial soap.
 After workouts?
 Shower ASAP.

 Hair Removal